deepsense-ai/db-ally/docs/quickstart/aggregations.md

 This guide is a continuation of the [Intro](./intro.md) guide.
 It assumes that you have already set up the views and the collection.
 If not, please refer to the complete Part 1 code on [GitHub](https://github.com/deepsense-ai/db-ally/blob/main/examples/intro.py){:target="_blank"}.

-In this guide, we will add aggregations to our view so that we can calculate some general metrics about the candidates.
+In this guide, we will add aggregations to our view to calculate general metrics about the candidates.

 ## View Definition